A Mini City Guide: 8 Spots to Visit in Singapore

 70 Collyer Quay, #02-02 Customs House, 049323

 A Japanese cuisine spot with a traditional outlook from the streets of Japan.
 It’s a restaurant and bar combined with a grand view of the Singapore skyline.
-“Fresh and quality food” are always found in most reviews of the restaurant.
+“Fresh and quality food” is always found in most reviews of the restaurant.
 Great place to wind down after a long week.

 Potato Head Folk